nikitavoloboev/data/docs/health/depression.md

 Since then I learned I am not as useless as I thought.
 The first job I got, I actually didn't even want to go to it as I was sure I would not get the job and fail the interview.
 Why even try?
 I did go eventually, thanks to my girlfriend telling me to try, took the train and went to Amsterdam and actually got the job.
 I lost it after few months as I wasn't as good at programming as they wanted but getting that first job was monumental in making me believe in myself.

-I have lost many more jobs since that time mostly for not being a great programmer.
+I have [lost many more jobs](../looking-back/2023/2023-march.md#retro) since that time mostly for not being a great programmer.
 I was fired 8 times actually for underperformance.
 And on 2nd fire, I was told by CEO I should reconsider being a programmer and go back to studying or that I should just switch career entirely as I was just bad.

 What's interesting is that all those firings have not phased me at all.
 I was not depressed since as I somehow found my self worth and realized no one externally can take that away from me.
 Nothing aside from physical pain could hurt me any more and I felt free.

 I now try my best to mindfully be aware of emotions, thoughts and feelings I have and focus on improving my [happiness](../life/happiness.md) in life by being grateful and optimistic towards the [future](../future/future.md).

 [Life](../life/life.md) is truly [too short](http://www.paulgraham.com/vb.html) to dwell on the past and worry about the future that may never come.
 Live in the moment and try all the things.
-Emrace any rejections you get.
+Embrace any rejections you get.

-Another thing that grealy helped overcome any sadness or depressive thoughts I had was [journaling](../life/journaling.md).
+Another thing that greatly helped overcome any sadness or depressive thoughts I had was [journaling](../life/journaling.md).
 The act of writing things down and letting things go is a very cathartic process.

 ## Notes